 My art is patiently hand crafted on canvas using acrylic paints and acrylic inks.
 The art critics have described my art as one with a unique brand or style.
 In their words, it's art cut down to its beautiful essence.
 It's about colour, shapes, lines & light.
 This page can only give you a brief introduction to me and my art.
-Email

 Please explore further into my website for more art click any red link for content [the PK Blogs] click any blue link to return to this page its a green link.

 The world has impressive must-see tourist attractions and it's always a tussle.
 People flocking to the photographic hot-spots, then getting their cameras out and then trying to figure out just how to use them, a sea of cameras waving in the air.
 Then there are other people making intensely slow panoramic videos of what is, after all, a static object!
-The alternatives are an expensive copyright protected postcard or an expensive coffee table book.
+The alternative is an expensive copyright protected postcard or two.

-Today no artist could ever get to sketch from these hot-spots let alone be allowed to sit and paint while there.
-Attractions like these have been painted by a plethora of artists' since the beginning of time and their paintings can still be seen in any museum.
+Tourist attractions have been painted by a plethora of artists' since the beginning of time and their paintings can still be seen in any museum.
 I have no desire to add to this pool of sameness.